Departures · the document, by section.

 FCDO Monitoring & Customer Alerts

-Active monitoring of UK Government travel advisories with affected-booking detection and draft customer notifications for staff review and dispatch.
-Fully detailed in the Additional Works companion document.
+Active monitoring of UK Government travel advisories with affected-booking detection, booking-date-versus-advisory-date classification, and draft customer notifications for staff review.

 Additional language activation